Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Methods

-To pre-train the reaction model, we constructed model systems of CrCoNi consisting of 108, 256, and 500 atoms with equiatomic composition of Cr, Co, and Ni, and each with varying vacancy concentrations from 1 to 4 atomic defects.
-The pre-training dataset included configuration changes with labels for the total energy of two states, $s$ and $s’$, denoted as $E_s$ and $E_{s’}$, as well as activation energy ($E_a$) and attempt frequency ($\nu_a$).
-The $E_a$ was calculated as the energy difference between the transition state, $s^{\rm TS}$ and the initial state, $s$.
-The $\nu_a$ was determined using harmonic transition-state theory (HTST)~\cite{vineyard1957frequency, tang2024reinforcement}.
-The transition state structure ($s^{\rm TS}$) was obtained using Nudged-Elastic Band (NEB) method~\cite{jonsson1998nudged, henkelman2000improved}, as implemented in the Atomistic Simulation Environment (ASE)~\cite{larsen2017atomic}.
-Starting from a random solid solution (RSS), we randomly sampled vacancy hopping events to generate transition data.
-The total dataset comprised 8,911 samples for training, with an in-distribution test set of 4,389 samples.
-The out-of-distribution test set included 627 samples from systems with 864 atoms, to evaluate the model’s generalizability beyond its training domain.
+To pre-train the reaction model, we constructed model systems of CrCoNi containing 108, 256, and 500 atoms with 1 to 4 vacancies.
+The dataset included configuration pairs with associated labels of the total energy of two states, $s$ and $s’$, denoted as $E^s$ and $E^{s’}$, as well as $E_{\rm A}$ and $\nu_{\rm A}$.
+The $E_{\rm A}$ was calculated as the energy difference between the transition state, ${\rm TS}_{s\rightarrow s'}$ and the initial state, $s$.
+The $\nu_{\rm A}$ was determined using harmonic transition-state theory (HTST)~\cite{tang2024reinforcement}.
+Transition state geometries were obtained using the NEB method~\cite{jonsson1998nudged, henkelman2000improved}, as implemented in the Atomistic Simulation Environment (ASE)~\cite{larsen2017atomic}.
+The full dataset included 8,911 training samples, an in-distribution test set of 3,811 samples, and an out-of-distribution test set of 628 samples generated from 864-atom systems to evaluate model generalization.
 The training loss function is defined below:

-where $\mathcal{L}_{\Delta E}$ is the loss for the predicted energy difference between states, $\Delta E = E_{s’} - E_s$, $\mathcal{L}_{E_a}$ is the loss for the activation energy, $\mathcal{L}_{\ln\nu_a}$ is the loss for the natural logarithm of the attempt frequency, and $\mathcal{L}_{E_s}$ and $\mathcal{L}_{E_{s’}}$ are the losses for the total energy of the initial and final states, respectively, weighted by 0.1 to maintain focus on the energy differences and reaction parameters.
-Each loss component was computed using the mean square error (MSE).
-For optimization, we used the Adam optimizer with a learning rate of $3\times 10^{-4}$.
-The training was conducted with a batch size of 8 over 150 epochs.
+where $\mathcal{L}_{\Delta E}$ is the loss for the predicted energy difference between states, $\Delta E \equiv E_{s’} - E_s$, $\mathcal{L}_{E_{\rm A}}$ is the loss for the activation energy, $\mathcal{L}_{\ln\nu_{\rm A}}$ is the loss for the natural logarithm of the attempt frequency, and $\mathcal{L}_{E_s}$ and $\mathcal{L}_{E_{s’}}$ are the losses for the total energy of the initial and final states, respectively, weighted by 0.1 to maintain focus on the energy differences and reaction parameters.
+All components of the loss were computed using mean square error (MSE).
+Model training was performed using the Adam optimizer with a learning rate of $3\times 10^{-4}$, a batch size of 8, and a total of 150 epochs.